 Each module contains subjects from the following 6 categories:

 Module 2 will introduce IMCA’s DP station keeping event scheme and how these are used for the benefit of industry in terms of learning opportunities.
 We anticipate that every module thereafter will contain DP station keeping event bulletins and case studies.

-No, there is currently no compulsory form of continuous professional development during the five-year prior to revalidation of the DPO certificate.
-However the intent of the application is to ensure that technical knowledge of the latest industry practices is up to date and measured.
+No, there is currently no compulsory form of continuous professional development however the scheme satisfies the criteria of IMCA M117, Training & Experience of Key DP Personnel.
+The intent of the application is to ensure that technical knowledge of the latest industry practices is up to date and measured.
 This will ensure professional currency with the latest IMCA / industry guidance, DP safety bulletins, DP exercise and training drills, and help prevent knowledge and skill fade.